 Most agencies serve a particular geographic area of several neighboring counties, although a few offer services statewide.
 This is especially true in smaller or less densely populated states.
 All the AAAs receive federal funding under the Older American Act and most supplement that funding with additional state and local revenues.

 Agencies may use the phrase "Area Agency on Aging" in their name, such as the Area Agency on Aging of Southwest Arkansas, or they may simply call themselves the County Office on Aging.

-Each Area Agency on Aging provides a different suite of services although there are basic services that are provided by nearly all AAAs.
+Each Area Agency on Aging provides a different suite of services, although there are basic services that are supplied by nearly all AAAs.
 These include:

 - Nutrition - counseling, home-delivered and congregated meals